billchurch/webssh2_client/README.md

 ### SSH Connection Parameters

-- `host`: The hostname or IP address of the SSH server to connect to.
+- `host`: The hostname or IP address of the SSH server to which to connect.
   - Example: `?host=192.168.1.1`

 - `port`: The port number of the SSH server (default is 22).